 \begin{lemma}[\cite{gallegoandsethi2005}] If $G$ is continuous $K$-convex, continuous and coercive, then \begin{itemize} \item $\vec{I} \in \Sigma \Rightarrow G(\vec{I}) \leq K+G(\vec{S})$, \item $\vec{I} \in \sigma \Rightarrow G(\vec{I}) > K+G(\vec{S})$. \end{itemize} \end{lemma}

-We next show that the MILP model in Fig. \ref{MILP} can be adjusted to approximate set $\sigma$ and $\vec{S}$.
-Since the $(\sigma, \vec{S})$ optimises group fixed ordering costs, holding costs and penalty costs.
-We first drop the item-specific fixed ordering cost, i.e., $K^n\cdot y_t^n$, in the objective function (\ref{MINLP-0}).
-We then set the lead time of all items to $0$, i.e.: $L^n=0$, $n=1, \ldots, N$.
-Since orders are delivered immediately, we drop constraints (\ref{MINLP-2}) - (\ref{MINLP4-1}).
+We next show that the MILP model in Fig. \ref{MINLPmodel} can be adjusted to approximate set $\sigma$ and $\vec{S}$.

 Due to the complexity of $\sigma$, it is impractical to derive a closed form expression for it.
-Alternatively, one may propose a strategy to determine whether given initial inventory levels $\vec{I}_0 \in \sigma$.
-By solving our modified MILP model over planning horizon $k, \ldots, T$, we observe the minimised expected total cost $G_k(\vec{S}_k)$, order-up-to-levels $\vec{S}_k$, and the first period order decision $\delta_k$.
+To address this difficulty, {\em we propose a strategy to determine whether a given initial inventory level vector} $\vec{I}_0$ {\em belongs to} $\sigma$.
+By solving our modified MILP model over the planning horizon $k, \ldots, T$, we observe the minimised expected total cost $G_k(\vec{S}_k)$, order-up-to-levels $\vec{S}_k$, and the first period replenishment decision $\delta_k$.
 If $\delta_k =1$, then $\vec{I}_{k-1} \in \sigma$; otherwise, $\vec{I}_{k-1} \in \Sigma$.
-Therefore our MILP model can be used to determine whether given initial inventory levels $\vec{I}_0 \in \sigma$.
-Moreover, by repeating this procedure, one can approximate the optimal replenish strategy for every period $k=1, \ldots, T$.
+Therefore, our MILP model can be used to determine whether given initial inventory levels $\vec{I}_0 \in \sigma$.
+Moreover, by repeating this procedure, one can approximate the optimal replenishment strategy for every period $k=1, \ldots, T$.

-{\bf Example.} We illustrate the concept introduced on the 2-item 4-period example presented in Section \ref{problemdescription}.
-Assuming the initial inventory level $\vec{I}_0 \in [0, \ldots, 20]$, we plot the expected total cost contours, obtained via the modified MILP in Fig. \ref{fig:example_countour_plot_milp}.
-Note that there are two similar minima, which is expected since the ordering cost is relatively small and the demand variance is large.
-We plot set $\sigma$ and $\vec{S}$ obtained via the modified MILP model, and compare them with that obtained via stochastic dynamic programming in Fig. \ref{fig:example_optimality}.
-The optimal policy is to place an order whenever inventory levels $\vec{I}_0=(I_0^1, I_0^2)$ fall in set $\sigma$, and not to place an order if $\vec{I}_0$ fall in $\Sigma$.
-We observe that set $\sigma$ and $\vec{S}$ obtained via the modified MILP model neatly approximate those obtained via stochastic dynamic programming.
+{\bf Example.} We illustrate the concept introduced on the $2$-item $4$-period example presented in Section \ref{problemdescription}.
+Assuming initial inventory levels $\vec{I}_0 \in [0, 1, \ldots, 20]\times [0, 1, \ldots, 20]$, we plot the expected total cost contours, obtained via the modified MILP, in Fig. \ref{fig:example_countour_plot_milp}.
+Note that there are two similar minima, which is expected, since the ordering cost is relatively small and the demand variance is large.
+We plot set $\sigma$ and $\vec{S}$ obtained via the modified MILP model, and compare them with that obtained via the stochastic dynamic programming in Fig. \ref{fig:example_optimality}.
+The optimal replenishment plan is to place an order whenever inventory levels $\vec{I}_0=(I_0^1, I_0^2)$ fall in set $\sigma$, and not to place an order if $\vec{I}_0$ fall in $\Sigma$.
+We observe that set $\sigma$ and $\vec{S}$ obtained via the modified MILP model neatly approximate those obtained via the stochastic dynamic programming.